Calob Larson wins Gatorade Track Award

-BISMARCK, N.D. - Legacy's Calob Larson has won multiple state track championships and he's represents the United States in an international meet in Iceland.
+Legacy's Calob Larson has won multiple state track championships and he's represents the United States in an international meet in Iceland.

 Monday, the Sabers senior to be became the first from his high school to be a two-time winner of the Gatorade North Dakota Boys track & Field Athlete of the Year award.